-Arthur Tudor was born to Henry VII and Elizabeth of York at St Swithun’s Priory, Winchester on 20th September 1486.
-He was named after the legendary King Arthur to reinforce the lineage of the new Tudor dynasty.
-He was created Duke of Cornwall on the day he was born.
+Arthur Tudor was born to Henry VII and Elizabeth of York at St Swithun’s Priory, Winchester, on 20th September 1486.
+Arthur was named after the legendary King Arthur to reinforce the lineage of the new Tudor dynasty.
+He was also created Duke of Cornwall on the day he was born.

-The young prince was baptised on 24th September at Winchester Cathedral by the Bishop of Worcester.
+The Bishop of Worcester baptised the young prince on 24th September at Winchester Cathedral.
 His god parents were: John de Vere, 13th Earl of Oxford; Thomas Stanley, 1st Earl of Derby; William FitzAlan, 16th Earl of Arundel; Elizabeth Woodville and Cecily of York.

-Prince Arthur began his education at the age of 5 years and was educated by John Rede, former head of Winchester College.
+Prince Arthur began his education at the age of 5 years.
+John Rede, the former head of Winchester College was his first tutor.
 Later, he was educated by Thomas Linacre a Humanist scholar and physician.
-He was taught ethics, grammar, history and poetry.
+Arthur studied ethics, grammar, history and poetry.
 He was also able to read and write in Greek and Latin as well as being an excellent archer.

 In March 1489 the Treaty of Medina del Campo agreed terms for the marriage of Arthur to Catherine of Aragon, the youngest daughter of Ferdinand and Isabella of Spain.
-On 29th November Arthur was created Prince of Wales and Earl of Chester.
+Arthur was created Prince of Wales and Earl of Chester on 29th November 1489.
 His formal investiture as Prince of Wales took place on 27th February 1490 at the Palace of Westminster.
 In 1491 he became a Knight of the Garter.

 In 1497 an amendment to the Treaty of Medina del Campo set out the details for the marriage of Catherine of Aragon to Prince Arthur.
 Catherine was to come to England when Arthur reached the age of 14 years.
 Her dowry of 200,000 crowns would be paid in three instalments, half within ten days of the marriage and the remainder paid in two equal instalments over the next two years.
 Catherine would retain her rights of succession to Castile and Aragon.

 Arthur’s bride arrived in England in October 1501.
-Impatient to see her, Arthur and his father, Henry VII, rode to intercept her party on the road to London.
-They reached her party in the evening of 4th November and Arthur was relieved to see that she was pretty with blue/grey eyes and long red/gold hair.
-She was about six inches (15 cm) taller than Arthur who was thin with a pale complexion.
+Impatient to see her, Arthur and his father, Henry VII, rode to intercept her entourage on the road to London.
+Arthur and Henry met Catherine on the evening of 4th November.
+Arthur was relieved to see that his bride was pretty with blue/grey eyes and long red/gold hair.
+She was about six inches (15 cm) taller than Arthur.
 After supper Catherine showed Arthur a Spanish dance while he showed her an English dance.

-On 21st December Arthur and Catherine left London and travelled to Ludlow Castle in the Welsh Marches where they were to form their own court.
+On 21st December Arthur and Catherine travelled to Ludlow Castle in the Welsh Marches where they were to form their own court.
 Catherine travelled by litter wrapped in furs while the rest of the party travelled on horseback.
 They reached Ludlow early in January and set about making the castle warm and hospitable.
-Soon after their arrival they were visited by the Welsh magnates.
-Rhys ap Thomas placed both himself and his son at their service.
-Rhys’s son, Gruffydd was appointed Catherine’s gentleman usher.
+The Welsh magnates visited and Rhys ap Thomas placed both himself and his son at their service.
+Gruffydd ap Rhys, a Welsh nobleman, was appointed Catherine’s gentleman usher.

-At the end of March 1502 both Arthur and Catherine were taken ill with a viral infection, possibly plague or sweating sickness.
+At the end of March 1502 both Arthur and Catherine were taken ill with a viral infection.
+The illness may have been plague or sweating sickness.